zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 ## How it works

-We have `trainin_pipeline.py` script which is the main script that runs the training pipeline.
-The following is the code for the training pipeline:-
+We have the `training_pipeline.py` script which is the main script that runs the training pipeline.
+The following is the code for the training pipeline:

 ```python
 from zenml.pipelines import pipeline